Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

           **NOTE: The core models configuration is used to create constraints and perform data quality testing.**

-          Check here for the [complete marts layer configuration]()
+          Check here for the [complete marts layer models](https://github.com/Rico-febrian/elt-dwh-for-online-travel-booking-business/tree/main/pactravel_dbt/models/marts/core)

     - Create Snapshot

       In this project, I used DBT snapshots **to track and store data changes over time**.
 These snapshots are based on the **Slowly Changing Dimension (SCD) strategy** defined during the data warehouse design.
-Check here for the [complete snapshot configuration]()
+Check here for the [complete snapshot configuration](https://github.com/Rico-febrian/elt-dwh-for-online-travel-booking-business/tree/main/pactravel_dbt/snapshots)

 ---